-Inventory turnover ration is a measurement of how efficient a company is turning their inventory into sales.
+Inventory turnover ratio is a measurement of how efficient a company is turning their inventory into sales.
 The ratio itself represent the number of times a company sells and replace its stock of goods during a given period.
 It is used as a measurement to see if a business has an excessive inventory compared with its sales level.
 This is because the cost associated with managing and storing excess inventory and not producing sales is considered as inefficient and costly.
 The inventory turnover ratio is calculated for a given period of time, usually a mont or over a year.

 There are few different formulas to calculate inventory turnover ratio of a company.
 Usually is calculated as cost of goods sold divided by average inventory for the period.